byui-cse/cse251-course/overview/cse251_code.md

 # Course Functions and Objects

-Run in the console.
+Run in a terminal.
 Make sure that you use the same Python version that Visual Code is using when you are running your programs.

 ```
 Mac: